Mainstream economics: Assumptions

-From this (descriptive) theoretical framework, neoclassical economists like Alfred Marshall often derived - although not systematically - the political prescription that political action should not be used to solve the problems of the economic system.
+From this (descriptive) theoretical framework, neoclassical economists like Alfred Marshall often derived – although not systematically – the political prescription that political action should not be used to solve the problems of the economic system.
 Instead, the solution ought to derive from an intervention on the above-mentioned maximisation objectives and constraints.
 It is in this context that economic capitalism finds its justification.
 Yet, mainstream economics now includes descriptive theories of market and government failure and private and public goods.
 These developments suggest a range of views on the desirability or otherwise of government intervention, from a more normative perspective.

 Methods

-Additionally, some economic fields include elements of both mainstream economics and heterodox economics: for example, Austrian economics, institutional economics, neuroeconomics and non-linear complexity theory.
+Some economic fields include elements of both mainstream economics and heterodox economics: for example, institutional economics, neuroeconomics, and non-linear complexity theory.
 They may use neoclassical economics as a point of departure.
-At least one institutionalist has argued that "neoclassical economics no longer dominates a mainstream economics."
+At least one institutionalist, John Davis, has argued that "neoclassical economics no longer dominates mainstream economics."

 Topics

 Economics has been initially shaped as a discipline concerned with a range of issues revolving around money and wealth.
 However, in the 1930s, mainstream economics began to mutate into a science of human decision.
 In 1931, Lionel Robbins famously wrote "Economics is the science which studies human behaviour as a relationship between ends and scarce means which have alternative uses".
 This drew a line of demarcation between mainstream economics and other disciplines and schools studying the economy.

 The mainstream approach of economics as a science of decision-making contributed to enlarge the scope of the discipline.
-Economists like Gary Becker began to study seemingly distant fields as crime, the family, law, politics, and religion.
+Economists like Gary Becker began to study seemingly distant fields including crime, the family, law, politics, and religion.
 This expansion is sometimes referred to as economic imperialism.